softleader/dockerctl/README.md

 dockerctl can be safely [aliased](#aliasing) as `docker` so you can type `$ docker COMMAND` in the shell and get all the usual `dockerctl` features.

+See [Usage documentation](https://github.com/softleader/dockerctl/wiki) for the list of all commands and their arguments.

 ## Installation

 Download the latest [compiled binaries](https://github.com/softleader/dockerctl/releases) and put it anywhere in your executable path.